CSC-DevOps/CM/Playbooks.md

 ```

 Both snippets will do absolutely the same thing.
 With the "inline style" ansible will parse out the object properties from the string it is given.
 In the second snippet, we explicitly specify the `pkg` and `state` properties for the apt module.

+## Playbook concepts

+Playbooks require several essential concepts, such as modules, variables, templates, roles, and more.

 ### Modules